PuneetSetia/Assign/README.md

 This is a sample app to demostrate data loading from webservice and efficently showing in it Recyclerview using MVVM architecture.

 # Assumptions
-- The apps would be designed for Android phones only
+- The apps would be designed for Android phones only.
 - App should support only portrait orientation.
 - App would support only English language.
 However, provision to add support for other languages would be available.